Tag Archives: shady city

 “I know you’re tired being passed around for a poking but you’re going to have to stay with me.
 I want you clear and lucid when King Daddy comes here so you can see what we’re gonna do to him.”

-Billy started to laugh too.
-“We could fly him over City Main.
+Billy gave a deep sigh.
+“Now I know you did not just tell me how to do my job, limp dick.”
+Billy started to laugh.
+“I’m thinking once I get King Daddy I might stuff him, buzz him all over City Main.
 King’s gonna get ya!
 King’s gonna get ya!
-While your stuffed dead daddy is buzzing around, that there spit is just aching to pound and turn your mama.”
+While stuffed dead daddy is buzzing around, that there spit will be just aching to pound and turn the mama.”

 Buddy took a moment to observe Reggie’s reaction.
 There was little but a slight grimace of pain.